Home / FedRAMP / FedRAMP Overview

 FedRAMP certification is primarily required for:

-Any company offering cloud-based products or services that want to do business with US federal government agencies needs to be FedRAMP certified.
+Any company offering cloud-based products or services that wants to do business with US federal government agencies needs to be FedRAMP certified.
 This includes:

-• Infrastructure-as-a-Service (IaaS) providers, like Amazon Web Services, Microsoft Azure and Google Cloud
+• Infrastructure-as-a-Service (IaaS) providers: e.g., Amazon Web Services, Microsoft Azure, Google Cloud, etc.

 What are the benefits?
 Is FedRAMP certification worth it?